bahlo/arne.me/content/articles/book-review-digital-minimalism.md

 ---
-title: "I read Digital Minimalism by Cal Newport"
+title: "Book Review: Digital Minimalism by Cal Newport"
 description: "A review of the book Digital Minimalism by Cal Newport"
 published: "2023-05-11"
 location: "Frankfurt, Germany"